usnistgov/ns3-oran/README.md

 ## LTE to LTE ML Handover Example
-Note that in order to run this example using the flag, `--use-onnx-lm`, the ONNX libraires must be found during the configuration of `ns-3`, and it is assumed that the ML model file "saved_trained_model_pytorch.onnx" has been copied from the example directory to the working directory.
-In order to run this example using the flag, `--use-torch-lm`, the PyTorch libraires must be found during the configuration of `ns-3`, and it is assumed that the ML model file "saved_trained_model_pytorch.pt" has been copied from the example directory to the working directory.
+Note that in order to run this example using the flag, `--use-onnx-lm`, the ONNX libraries must be found during the configuration of `ns-3`, and it is assumed that the ML model file "saved_trained_model_pytorch.onnx" has been copied from the example directory to the working directory.
+In order to run this example using the flag, `--use-torch-lm`, the PyTorch libraries must be found during the configuration of `ns-3`, and it is assumed that the ML model file "saved_trained_model_pytorch.pt" has been copied from the example directory to the working directory.